-To identify hazards, you need to understand the difference between a 'hazard' and 'risk'.
-A hazard is 'something with the potential to cause harm' and risk is 'the likelihood of that potential harm to happen'.

-Hazards identified by using several different techniques such as walking around the workplace and asking your employees.
+To identify hazards, it's important to understand the distinction between a "hazard" and "risk."
+A hazard refers to something that has the potential to cause harm, while the risk is the likelihood that the potential harm will occur.
+You can identify hazards using various techniques, such as walking around the workplace and asking your employees for input.